* Steel futures rise for second day

 * Spot steady; steel inventories fall

-* Iron ore up; coking coal and coke down
+* Iron ore, coking coal and coke all up (Updates with closing prices)

 SHANGHAI, Dec 22 (Reuters) - Chinese steel futures extended gains into a second day on Friday, buoyed as low inventory levels stoked expectations of re-stocking down the line.

-The most active rebar on the Shanghai Futures Exchange had climbed 2.1 percent to 3,922 yuan ($596.38) a tonne by 0831 GMT, on track to post its biggest daily gain in three weeks.
+The most active rebar on the Shanghai Futures Exchange had climbed 2.6 percent to 3,970 yuan ($603.88) a tonne by the close, posting its biggest daily gain in more than two months.
+It ended the week by up 2.7 percent after two straight weeks of losses.

 “The financing cost is higher in the year-end and traders are not restocking, so inventories are low,” said Bai Jing, an analyst with Galaxy Futures in Beijing.
 That suggests re-stocking will kick-in down the road.